 The value given to the left of each parameter title represents the herd's performance over the last year.
 It is the rolling 12 month average for that parameter.
-In Figure 4 the herd had a cull/death rate averaging 25% over the previous 12 months.
+In Figure 4 the herd had a cull/death rate averaging 37% over the previous 12 months.

 To the right of each listed parameter is a target value and a range (corresponding to the values given in Tables 1.a & 1.b).
-In Figure 4 the TARGET value for cull/death rate is 19% with a range of $\pm 10\%$ .
+In Figure 4 the TARGET value for cull/death rate is 20% with a range of $\pm 9\%$ .

 These values are also displayed graphically to the left of the parameter titles.
 The target value is represented by the vertical black line.
 The area to the right hand side is shaded green to denote a performance level that is better than the target value.
-The vertical green line represents "Better than target by the range".

 Left of the target line is shaded red denoting performance that is worse than the target value.
 The vertical red line represents the level that is "worse than the target by the range value" (so the performance of the poorer performing 25% of herds).
-In Figure 4 for culling rate, the red vertical line represents the target (19%) worse by the range (10%) so a culling rate of 29%.
+In Figure 4 for culling rate, the red vertical line represents the target (20%) worse by the range (9%) so a culling rate of 29%.